EGORDYU/zergwebsite/content/en/posts/zergvsterran.md

 #### Hydralisk
-Generally 5 gases supports a solid ling bane hydra army,you do not need additional gasses till hive when you'll get 7 with viper tech and 8 with ultralisk.
+Generally, five gases will support a solid ling bane hydra army.
+You do not need additional gasses till hive when you get 7 with viper tech and 8 with ultralisk.

 {{< at at="@100% Hydra Den " >}} Get movement speed, then range {{< / >}}

 <!-- change -->
-You want to make ~20 Hydras maximum if going the ling bane hydra ultra path.
-This is primarily due to ultralisks getting stuck on hydras, but also once you get past 20 hydras it is hard to get concaves large enough for them all to be attacking.
-When engaging with ling bane hydra you want to engage, and back up with your hydras once your ling bane is killed (if it is killed).
+You want to make around 20 Hydras maximum if going the ling bane hydra ultra path to avoid body blocking the melee units.
+When engaging with ling bane hydra, you want to engage, and back up with your hydras once your ling bane is killed (if it is killed).

 #### Mutalisk
 If you are going mutalisk, you should be going for 6 gasses as opposed to the 5 gasses hydra ling bane takes.